Batteries & Hazardous Waste

 Type of Batteries

 Sumner County Resource Authority often schedules a Household Hazardous Waste collection in the Fall at locations determined by state authorities.
-Unfortunately the 2020 event will not be held amidst COVID concerns.
-Call the Resource Authority helpful info on what to do with HHW in the interim at 615-452-1114.
+The 2022 collection will be held at Moss Wright Park, 705 Caldwell Dr. Goodlettsville on October 29th from 8:00 a.m. to 1 p.m.
+Call the Resource Authority for additional info on disposal 615-452-1114.

 Locations to Recycle Oil

 130 N Locust Avenue